NEWS

 • Garden gloves are a great way to protect your hands from infections and cuts, when working in soil.
 Bring water and wear a hat to protect yourself from the sun.

 * Members are reminded not to randomly plant things around the Gardens or to touch produce or plants in another members gardens without permission.
-Unless the Committee give you permission, don’t plant anything in the Community Garden beds.
+Unless the Committee gives you permission, don’t plant anything in the Community Garden beds.
 Plant your produce/flowers/plants in your own garden beds.

 • Please remove all noxious weeds and take them home with you or place them in the green bin for pick up by Council